py5coding/py5book/content/install.md

 [Python library install-jdk](https://github.com/jyksnw/install-jdk) installs Java into and search through both to find a sufficient Java installation to use.

-5. If Java 17 isn't found, you will get an error.
+5. If Java 17 or later isn't found, you will get an error.
 You will also get an error if the architecture (32 bit vs 64 bit) of your Python installation and your Java installation are not the same.
 If you get an error, you will also see some helpful debug information that you can use to address your situation.

 #### Install py5 library